 - Accessible Furniture;

-- Alternate Format materials, including Books on CD;
+- Alternate Format materials such as E-texts;

 - Alternate Format or Assistive Technology on the CPT;

 - Reduced Course Load;

 - Service Providers;

 - Temporary Parking.

 Extended Time for Testing and Reduced Distraction Testing in CAS

 Extended time is usually considered to be 100% of the given test time plus 50% more than that afforded to other students.